Teresa of Ávila: Ascetic and mystical practice

-Around the same time, she received a copy of the full Spanish translation of Augustine of Hippo's autobiographical work Confessions, which helped her resolve and to tend to her own bouts of religious scruples.
-The text helped her realize that holiness was indeed possible and she found solace in the idea that such a great saint was once an inveterate sinner.
+Around the same time, she received a copy of the full Spanish translation of Augustine of Hippo's autobiographical work Confessions, which eased her scrupulosity.
+She found solace in the knowledge that such a great saint was once an inveterate sinner.
 In her autobiography, she wrote that she "was very fond of St. Augustine [...] for he was a sinner too".